Blond Cheat: Plot

-Gilbert (Robert Coote), Trent's assistant, dislikes Michael.
+Gilbert, Trent's assistant, dislikes Michael.
 He works with Julie by bringing in a box for Michael at work.
 Inside are Michael's pajamas.
 Roberta is there when the box arrives and she isn't happy to see the contents.
 Michael hurries her off when he sees Julie inside the shop vault.
 Michael takes Julie to her hotel room and stays with her when she pretends to be sick after her night outside.

 He arrives late for dinner with Roberta and her friends.
 When she questions him, he admits to being with Julie, but he reassures her that Julie is very sick in bed.
 At that instant Julie shows up looking glamorous.
 Fed up, Roberta leaves, but Michael insists on staying because he has to keep an eye on the earrings.

 Alone with Michael, Julie confesses that she was trying to break up his engagement on purpose that night because she didn't think he should be married simply because he comes from a prominent family.
 As they share a cozy ride in a carriage, Michael makes overtures to having feelings for Julie.
 She tries to explain about the earrings when they are held up by robbers.
 They want the earrings.
 Michael explains that they cannot be removed, but one of the robbers threatens to cut Julie's ears off to get to them.
 She takes the earrings off easily and gives them to the robbers.

 Furious, Michael admits to being a fool.
 He leaves her.

 Trent doesn't want to pay Douglas, so he gets a note at dinner asking Trent to meet Douglas in Julie's dressing room.
 Mrs. Trent follows Trent, demanding an explanation.
 Since Trent had finally paid up, Douglas lies and says that he had a scheme to break up Michael and Roberta's engagement, but that Trent paid him off.

 The truth comes out accidentally when Julie refuses to continue with the plan.
-The police arrive when Michael recognizes one of the robbers—the one who threatened to cut off Julie's ears—as a waiter at the club.
+The police arrive when Michael recognizes one of the robbers – the one who threatened to cut off Julie's ears – as a waiter at the club.
 The waiter tells the police that Roberta paid him to rob Julie and Michael.

 He breaks into Julie's show and tells her he loves her.